Natedeploys/docker-python-sandbox/README.md

 ## Todo

 - Install sent2vec from the public github repository - **DONE**
-- Find a way to load files from the computer hosting the docker containers
+- Find a way to load files from the computer hosting the docker containers - **DONE**